A bit more about me

 Nutrition for Sport and Exercise Advisor (AFN; L3)

-Although not massively relevant (you'll see why in the lifestyle section of the site), I hold the Wine & Spirit Education Trust (WSET) L1 Award in Wines.
+Although not massively relevant (you'll see why in the lifestyle section of the site), I hold the Wine & Spirit Education Trust (WSET) Award in Wine.

-(oh, and I also spent 10 years working in the advertising industry but that's not really relevant here!)
+(oh, and I also spent 10 years working in the advertising industry)

 This time spent studying has come together with my curiosity and interest in research (I am hoping to be accepted onto a PhD programme shortly) to further understand the importance of a healthy lifestyle in the prevention of chronic diseases.

 Well, I'm proof that it doesn't prevent all diseases but the research suggests that we can use this knowledge to potentially improve our individual experience of living with this disease.